-The patient-physician relationship is critical for the provision of safe, quality medical care.64 At the core of this relationship is the ability to counsel frankly and confidentially about important issues and concerns based on patients' best medical interests with the best available scientific evidence.65 ACOG's Code of Professional Ethics states that "the welfare of the patient must form the basis of all medical judgments," and that obstetrician-gynecologists should "exercise all reasonable means to ensure that the most appropriate care is provided to the patient."66 The AMA Code of Medical Ethics
+The patient-physician relationship is critical for the provision of safe, quality medical care.69 At the core of this relationship is the ability to counsel frankly and confidentially about important issues and concerns based on patients' best medical interests with the best available scientific evidence.70 ACOG's Code of Professional Ethics states that "the welfare of the patient must form the basis of all medical judgments," and that obstetrician-gynecologists should "exercise all reasonable means to ensure that the most appropriate care is provided to the patient."71 The AMA Code of Medical Ethics places on physicians the "ethical responsibility to place patients' welfare above the physician's own self-interest or obligations to others."72

-ACOG, Statement of Policy, Legislative Interference with Patient Care, Medical Decisions, and the Patient-Physician Relationship (May 2013, reaff'd and amended Aug.
+69 ACOG, Statement of Policy, Legislative Interference with Patient Care, Medical Decisions, and the Patient-Physician Relationship (May 2013, reaff'd and amended Aug.
 2021) (Legis.
 Policy Statement).